juddy/PrEV/README.md

 - The SDL library v2.0.3 or later (http://www.libsdl.org)
 - The zlib compression library (http://www.gzip.org/zlib/)

 Don't forget to also install the header files of these libraries for compiling Previous (some Linux distributions use separate development packages for these header files)!

-For compiling Previous, you need a C compiler (preferably GNU C), and a working CMake installation (see http://www.cmake.org/ for details).
+To compile Previous, you need a C compiler (preferably GNU C), and a working CMake installation (see http://www.cmake.org/ for details).

 CMake can generate makefiles for various flavors of "Make" (like GNU-Make) and various IDEs like Xcode on Mac OS X. To run CMake, you've got to pass the path to the sources of Previous as parameter, for example run the following if you are in the topmost directory of the Previous source tree:

     cmake .

 If you're tracking Previous version control, it's preferable to do the build in a separate build directory as above would overwrite the (non-CMake) Makefiles coming with Previous:

     mkdir -p build
     cd build
     cmake ..

 Have a look at the manual of CMake for other options.
 Alternatively, you can use the "cmake-gui" program to configure the sources with a graphical